jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 # End-to-End-Oracle-to-Snowflake-Pipeline
 Demonstrates cloud ELT skills by building a secure data pipeline from Oracle (AWS RDS) to Snowflake using Fivetran over SSH (via an EC2 server).
-The project includes automated report generation with Python (python-docx) and staging in Snowflake for simple user access.
+The project includes automated report generation with Python (python-docx) and staging the reports in Snowflake for easy user access.

 ## Table of Contents